gabolsgabs/DALI/README.md

 DALI is presented as a set of **gz** files.
 Each one contains the annotations of a particular song.
-We use an unique id for each entry.
+We use a unique id for each entry.
 Once a DALI version is donwloaded you can load it as follow:

     import DALI
     dali = DALI.main.get_the_DALI_dataset('path_to_dali', skip=[], keep=[])

-This function can be also used to load a subset of the DALI dataset by providing the ids of the entries you either want to **skip** or to **keep**.
+This function can also be used to load a subset of the DALI dataset by providing the ids of the entries you either want to **skip** or to **keep**.

 **NOTE**: Loading DALI might take some minutes depending on your computer and python version.